erickhun/blog/content/posts/sharing-knowledge-in-a-remote-team.md

 #### Tips for doing a snackchat
 - Keep them short: 10 to 20 minutes, keep interest of your audience
 - Record them, people will be able to see them later if they can't attend
-- Your busy teamates will be able to see them at x2 speed
+- Your busy teammates will be able to see them at x2 speed
 - Have a directory (notion/wiki) for future reference
 - Like video call, putting a face, it's great to have a human touch to something "technical" to see someones smilling, worrying.